 - All supplements have their side effects, ranging from simple itchiness to severe allergic reactions.

 - Supplements might interact with other medications or supplements you take, either positively or negatively.

 CareClinic App as a Perimenopause Supplements Tracker

-CareClinic is a one-stop health app, provides several useful features to help you maintain a health record.
+CareClinic is a one-stop health app, that provides several useful features to help you maintain a health record.
 Create a Self-Care Action Plan and add medications, supplements, diet, physical activities, and therapies you receive.
 Set your healthcare team who manages your health and add your physician, registered nurse, and family members.

 The diary entry feature lets you make entries about your daily life.
-Use the diary entry feature of the app as a part of the perimenopause tracker to track your day-to-day symptoms you experience and the perimenopause supplements you take.
+Use the diary entry feature of the app as a part of the perimenopause tracker to track the day-to-day symptoms you experience and the perimenopause supplements you take.
 It is helpful to have an overall idea of how pain intervenes in your activities of daily life.